Darband Persian restaurant

 Iranian residents in Budapest would tell you that among the half a dozen options, Darband is the city's top Persian restaurant.
 The nondescript entrance and the modest below-ground space belie some of the wonderful dishes that come out of the restaurant's kitchen, whose head chef is an Iranian native.

 The two must-have starters are the kashk e bademjan, a warm, creamy eggplant spread, and the zeytoon parvardeh meze, an olive oil dip marinated in pomegranate molasses and walnuts.
 The mains comprise Iranian homestyle stews (khoresh) and kebabs.
-The ghormeh sabzi stew is often considered to be the national dish of Iran.
-It consists of sauteed herbs mixed together with morsels of stewed beef.
-I was a bigger fan of Darband's kebabs, especially the koobideh — long strips of juicy, flavorful blend of ground beef and lamb paired with buttery rice and grilled tomatoes.
-In Iranian fashion, order a glass of doogh with your meal, a popular Iranian carbonated yogurt (alcohol isn't served).
+The ghormeh sabzi, stew often considered to be the national dish of Iran, comprises sauteed herbs mixed with morsels of stewed beef.
+I was a bigger fan of Darband's kebabs, especially the koobideh long strips of a juicy, flavorful blend of ground beef and lamb paired with buttery rice and grilled tomatoes.
+In Iranian fashion, pair the dishes with a glass of doogh, a popular carbonated yogurt (alcohol isn't served).

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).